benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

 ### Easing

-In &#8216;real life&#8217; spacing is rarely is uniform, so in order to express believable movement we need to speed things up and slow them down.
+In 'real life' spacing is rarely is uniform, so in order to express believable movement we need to speed things up and slow them down.

 ### Ease Out